-In this study, we will use the unique opportunity provided by 20 instances of near-coincident (7 hours time difference on average) ALS and SAR data over a period of 8 months to compare a variety of machine learning-based classification approaches in terms of classification accuracy and robustness on classes delineated directly from measurements.
-For the first time, we have accurate, high resolution sea ice topography measurements of freeboard and surface reflectance with high spatial overlap and low time differences between acquisitions to truly test the capability of retrieving freeboard and (above snow) surface roughness based sea ice classes from SAR data.
-In contrast to existing ALS and SAR datasets, such as produced in Singha et al. (2018), the MOSAiC experiment provides the opportunity to monitor the same ice across a large temporal time span at high resolution.
-The amount of colocations achieved here is significantly greater than in previous studies, which enables the training of deep learning models requiring large datasets.
-Concretely, the questions we are trying to answer are: How do different CNN architectures perform on labels derived from measurements (not human interpretation) and how does that influence future algorithm choices if the aim is to produce classifications near the resolution and detail of the SAR measurements?
+In this study, we will use the unique opportunity provided by 20 instances of near-coincident (7 h time difference on average) ALS and SAR data over a period of 8 months to compare a variety of machine-learning-based classification approaches in terms of classification accuracy and robustness on classes delineated directly from measurements.
+For the first time, we have accurate, high-resolution sea ice topography measurements of freeboard and surface reflectance with high spatial overlap and low time differences between acquisitions to truly test the capability of retrieving freeboard and (above-snow) surface-roughness-based sea ice classes from SAR data.
+In contrast to existing ALS and SAR data sets, such as those produced in Singha et al. (2018), the MOSAiC experiment provides the opportunity to monitor the same ice across a large temporal time span at a high resolution.
+The number of collocations achieved here is significantly greater than in previous studies, which enables the training of deep learning models requiring large data sets.
+Concretely, the questions we are trying to answer are these: how do different CNN architectures perform on labels derived from measurements (not human interpretation) and how does that influence future algorithm choices if the aim is to produce classifications near the resolution and detail of the SAR measurements?